RL in Name Only? Analyzing the Structural Assumptions in RL post-training for LLMs: Background

-This degenerate MDP formulation adheres broadly to standard MDP properties, but introduces two distinct structural assumptions. \begin{enumerate} \item \textbf{States as sequences of actions}: The state is represented as a sequence of tokens generated so far.
+\textbf{Structural assumptions of the LLM-MDP}: This LLM-MDP formulation adheres broadly to standard MDP properties, but introduces two structural assumptions. \begin{enumerate}[noitemsep,topsep=2pt] \item \textbf{States as sequences of actions}: The state is represented as a sequence of tokens generated so far.
 This implies that each state inherently encodes the complete trajectory of actions (tokens).
 Hence, unlike standard MDPs, each state explicitly contains the historical context of actions taken to reach it from the initial state. \item \textbf{Terminal reward and credit assignment}: Rewards are determined solely by an external verification at the terminal state, explicitly depending on the correctness of the final sequence.
 DeepSeek-R1 also shortcuts the credit assignment problem by splitting the reward (or any derived advantage metric, such as the group relative advantage used in GRPO) evenly across all tokens within the terminal sequence.
 This kind of reward assignment relaxes the conventional RL premise of making intermediate decisions based on expected future returns. \end{enumerate}